-Every element in the webpage has many attribute and Name being one among them.
-It is very efficient strategy to locate an element by name.
+Every element in the webpage has many attributes, and a Name is one among them.
+It is a very efficient strategy to locate an element by name.

 ID Locator (By.id(String id))

-ID is the most common and easiest way to locate an element in a webpage.
-The very idea of ID being unique in a given webpage make it’s much easier to locate that element.
+To locate an element in a webpage, we use ID as it is the most common and easiest way.
+The very idea of ID is unique in a given webpage make it much easier to locate that element.
 An ID can be manually assigned by the web developer or generated by the server dynamically.

 TagName Locator (By.tagName(String name))

-Locating element(s) by TagName is different from above 2 techniques as it can return zero or more elements.
-Same tag will be present multiple times in a web page so its advisable to use findElements() method when using TagName locator.
+Locating element(s) by TagName is different from the above two techniques as it can return zero or more elements.
+The same tag will be present multiple times on a web page, so it's advisable to use findElements() method when using the TagName locator.

 LinkText Locator (By.linkText(String linkText))

-This locator can only be used to identify HTML links.
-The HTML Link are represented in a webpage using the tag.
+We can use this locator only to identify HTML links.
+The HTML Link is represented in a webpage using the tag.